sap-tutorials/Tutorials/tutorials/appgyver-display-information/appgyver-display-information.md

     ![Click to bind paragraph](bind_paragraph.png)

     >**IMPORTANT:** The following provides 2 ways to do this.
-The first way is the standard way, but for some people this may cause the AppGyver editor to hang (you can click to exit).
+The first way is the standard way, but for some people this may cause the SAP Build Apps editor to hang (you can click to exit).
 So we have provided a second way to store the data using a formula.

     - Select **Data and Variables**.